CloakerSmoker/Relax-Language/docs/docs/index.md

 I wanted the header for this on this page, but it's long enough that you'll need to go [to this page](how-it-works) to read that.

 ## Why I did this

+I have lots of time to waste, and when I started this project, my only goal was to finish it.

+#### Note: This next part is outdated, but is being kept since I still think it was insane to write the original compiler in AHK

 I feel like I need to defend myself here, mostly because I know it's 100% insane to use AHK for a project like this.